 First of all, let’s talk about the term brand identity and what it means.
 As the name already says, it’s the identity of your brand.
 Particularly the visual identity because it includes all visual elements of your brand which I explain further below.
 A brand identity creates and defines the visual image of your brand or everything your audience sees from your product packaging to your newsletter signature.

 Your logo is the main element of your brand.
 People easily recognize brands by their logos.
 That’s why it’s often the first thing we create for a new brand.
 I won’t say that you can’t create a brand without a logo.
 It’s possible.
 But I won’t say that it’s easy either.
 A logo reduces a brand (it’s image, purpose, and message) to the most simple form possible.
 That’s why logos are easy to remember and instantly recognizable.
 A logo does not only represent your brand, but it also leaves an impression in your audience’s mind about who you are.
 If you want to know more about creating an impressive logo, check out this post: 4 principles of logo design

 Related post: 4 principles of logo design

 One logo often won’t be enough though.
 Depending on your needs or where you want to position your logo e.g. on your blog header, business card or even a T-shirt, you need different variations of your logo to make it work.
-Different usages require a different format of your logo.
+Different usages require a different format for your logo.
 Some will need a rectangular format others a square one.
-Minimal lines or elegant curlicue can look great on huge blog header but on a tiny business card it quickly loses its value.
+Minimal lines or elegant curlicue can look great on huge blog headers but on a tiny business card it quickly loses its value.
 Some elements of your logo might work online but not for print.

 That’s why you need variations.
 Variations in form and also in styling.
 Always create one very simple, abbreviated version of your logo.
 You can use this as a favicon for example.
 And in terms of usability, you also need to have one black & white variation to use as a watermark for images or in print where colors aren’t reproducible.